-Expect rate hikes on both private variable rate and fixed rate student loans.
+Expect rate hikes on both private variable-rate and fixed-rate student loans.
 Most private student loans use a version of the LIBOR index, which fluctuates with the market.
 Anticipated changes in Fed interest rates (among other factors) are usually already “baked in” to the LIBOR rates.
 This means that if the market believes rates will generally trend higher, LIBOR will rise in a commensurate fashion.
 Private student loan rates will thus already be seeing increases, even before a Fed announcement.
-They will continue to rise if further increases in the Fed Funds are expected by investors.
+They will continue to rise if investors expect further increases in the Fed funds.

 Interest rates on auto loans are less influenced by the changes in the Fed funds rate.
-New cars are often financed by the auto manufacturers, and the interest rate is a part of the entire car buying transaction.
+New cars are often financed by the auto manufacturers, and the interest rate is a part of the entire car-buying transaction.
 Thus, auto manufacturers frequently offer discounted financing to encourage car sales, and banks and other lenders compete with those rates.
-Interest rates on auto loans can be influenced by 10-year rates due to their 5+ year term in many cases.
+Interest rates on auto loans can be influenced by 10-year rates due to their 5+year terms in many cases.

 Rates on deposits have been increasing over the past year, though not to the extent that the Fed funds rate has increased.
 Many banks can offer little or no interest, which enables them to increase the amount of interest they earn.
 There is more variation in deposit interest rates than with other products; banks will often raise lending rates immediately while holding back on increasing deposit rates until forced to do so to attract deposits.

 Financial institutions will make adjustments at different paces and to a different extent for these products, related to the varying business strategies they may have.
 Consumers should review their accounts to ensure they still serve them in the best way.